 KRCC: A Vital Resource for Southern Coloradans

 The KRCC network reaches a potential audience of 900,000 people via 13 broadcast stations and digital platforms.
-For too long, KRCC’s heroic staff have worked with outdated and failing equipment.
-Imagine what they could do in a space that is designed for 21st-century media opportunities!
+For too long, KRCC’s heroic staff worked with outdated and failing equipment.
+The new space is designed for 21st-century media opportunities!

-In 2021, KRCC celebrates 70 years on the air.
-In its 70 years in Colorado Springs, KRCC has had various homes on the Colorado College campus, including its current location in a historic house on Weber Street.
+In 2021, KRCC celebrated 70 years on the air.
+In its 70 years in Colorado Springs, KRCC has had various homes on the Colorado College campus, including its former location in a historic house on Weber Street.
 Legend has it the station first broadcast from a World War II surplus transmitter relocated from Fort Carson to the campus.
-While the Victorian on Weber Street is full of character, it has too many creaks and groans for us to do professional broadcasting, and we’ve outgrown it.
-The next home for KRCC is something that we have dreamed of for some time, and the new building will mean a better KRCC for both the staff and all our listeners.
+While the Victorian on Weber Street was full of character, it had too many creaks and groans for us to do professional broadcasting, and we outgrew it.
+The new home for KRCC is something that we have dreamed of for some time, and the new building means a better KRCC for both the staff and all our listeners.

 When can I visit the new building?

-Construction is well underway, and we hope to welcome you to the new space this year.
+Construction is done!
+We hope to welcome you to the new space soon.

 What is the new address?